Johan Olsson (ice hockey)

 Olsson started his professional career with hometown club Färjestads BK and in his first season with the team, 1996/97, the team won the Swedish Championship.
-The following season the team won the Championship again.
-But Olsson did not play many games in the two season and decide to leave to club and signed with the Norwegian club Stjernen.
-Olsson had a really good season in Norway scoring 38 points in 44 games.
-That made some clubs in Sweden interested of him and he signed with second league club Mora IK in the summer of 1999.
+The following season, the team won the Championship again.
+But Olsson did not play many games in the two seasons and decided to leave to club and signed with the Norwegian club Stjernen.
+Olsson had a really good season in Norway, scoring 38 points in 44 games.
+That made some clubs in Sweden interested in him, and he signed with second league club Mora IK in the summer of 1999.